shahramyalameha/burai/docs/source/how_to_use_burai.rst

 3. Home tab

-The Home tab include the explore that consists of menu list and controler.
+The Home tab include the explore that consists of menu list and controlor.

 .. image:: img/imgWindowStructure_hometab.png